apache/iceberg/docs/aws.md

 AWS clients support two types of HTTP Client, [URL Connection HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/url-connection-client) and [Apache HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/apache-client).
 By default, AWS clients use **URL Connection** HTTP Client to communicate with the service.
-This HTTP client optimizes for minimum dependencies and startup latency but support less functionality than other implementations.
+This HTTP client optimizes for minimum dependencies and startup latency but supports less functionality than other implementations.
-In contrast, Apache HTTP Client supports more functionalities and more customized settings, such as expect-continue handshake and TCP KeepAlive, at cost of extra dependency and additional startup latency.
+In contrast, Apache HTTP Client supports more functionalities and more customized settings, such as expect-continue handshake and TCP KeepAlive, at the cost of extra dependency and additional startup latency.

 For more details of configuration, see sections [URL Connection HTTP Client Configurations](#url-connection-http-client-configurations) and [Apache HTTP Client Configurations](#apache-http-client-configurations).